 The toothbrush: past, present and future - a panel debate

-Join leading experts to explore our relationship with the toothbrush, its role in improving our oral health, and what the future holds for the toothbrush.
+Our exhibtion launched on Wednesday 25 September with a panel debate on 'The toothbrush: past, present and future', featuring some leading experts exploring our relationship with the toothbrush, its role in improving our oral health, and what the future holds for the toothbrush.

-Our panel will discuss the toothbrush from its humble origins, to the impact of brushing on oral health inequalities through history, and the issue of plastics usage and impact on the environment, asking what might come next for toothbrushing technology?
+The panellist discussed the toothbrush from its humble origins, to the impact of brushing on oral health inequalities through history, and the issue of plastics usage and impact on the environment, and asked what might come next for toothbrushing technology?

 Chairing the event, Professor Richard Watt, Chair of Dental Public Health at UCL talked about the economic history oral health, and Professor Francis Hughes, Professor of Periodontology, Kings College London discussed the changing oral health of the nation.

 Speakers also included Ben Underwood, GDP and developer of the Brush DJ app, Polly Munday, Senior oral health promotion adviser (retired) and Sophie Thomas, designer and sustainability advocate.